floriandejonckheere/utu-thesis/thesis/chapters/06-automated-modularization/04-metrics.typ

 The quality metrics used in the publications are summarized in @slr_metrics.
 The metrics are used to quantitatively evaluate the quality of the generated microservice decomposition.
-Some of the algorithms require the use of a specific metric to guide the process, such as the fitness function in genetic algorithms.
+Some of the algorithms require the use of a specific metric to guide the process, such as the fitness function in genetic algorithms, or the modularity metric in the Louvain algorithm.

 #figure(
   table(